slalom-saa/fit-stacks/docs/walkthrough/overview.md

 # Stacks Walkthrough
-For this walkthrough we will look at the steps for implementing the Make Reservation feature of Slalom Rentals.
+For this walkthrough, we will look at the steps for implementing the Request Product business process of Slalom Rentals, an online ski shop that rents and sells used skis.
+This walkthrough isn't intended to be fully production ready; it is meant to serve as a good structural example.

 ### Part 1: Design
-Here we will use the business reqiurements from the Slalom Rentals case study to create developer specifications using use cases and service contracts.
+Here we will use the business reqiurements outlined in the Slalom Rentals case study to create developer specifications using use cases and service contracts.
+See [Design Overview](1.%20Design/overview.md).

 ### Part 2: Development
 This is the biggest piece in this walkthrough.
 Here we will take the use cases